iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

         ```

      1. Port
-        The default Xdebug 3 is 9003 but I set mine to 9000 on the remote and left PHP-Debug's default 9000 on the client.
+        The default Xdebug 3 is 9003 but I set mine to 9000 on the remote and left Atom's PHP-Debug default 9000 on the client.

      1. IDE Key.
         In Xdebug 3 this is just another *trigger*.
 In any case I set PHP-Debug's IDE key as `xdebug-atom` and will specify this as the trigger on the remote VM.

+## Remote testing server setup

 1. Install Xdebug on the remote / guest VM
     I used `sudo apt install php8.1-xdebug`